 Learning Models: Hybrid vs. Virtual

-In order to adhere to social distancing guidelines, Albemarle County Public Schools (ACPS) has developed a learning approach that combines in-person and virtual learning—a hybrid learning model.
-The school division has drafted scheduling scenarios for returning to school that include in-person attendance, with social distancing as a key feature.
+In order to adhere to social distancing guidelines, Albemarle County Public Schools (ACPS) has developed a learning approach that combines face-to-face and virtual learning—a hybrid learning model.
+The school division has drafted scheduling scenarios for returning to school that include in-person attendance, with social distancing as a key feature:

 Families will have the option for students to receive 100% of their instruction virtually (online).
 This model involves four days per week of teacher-directed/synchronous instruction and one day per week of independent/asynchronous learning.
 New instructional content will be offered to all students; attendance will be required; and student work will be assessed.
 Students will interact synchronously (live, interactive, online) with their teachers Monday through Thursday and also will have designated independent work times for asynchronous learning (independent, without live interaction).
 Fridays will give teachers time for planning and also for small-group interventions conducted synchronously, as necessary.
 All students will participate in independent/asynchronous learning on Fridays.